onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 }
 ```

-Even though `getFirstWithdrawalBonus()` doesn't directly call an external contract, the call in `withdrawReward()` is enough to make it vulnerable to a race condition.
+Even though `getFirstWithdrawalBonus()` doesn't directly call an external contract, the call in `withdrawReward()` is enough to make it vulnerable to a reentrancy.
 You therefore need to treat `withdrawReward()` as if it were also untrusted.

 ```sol
 mapping (address => uint) private userBalances;